LMTD/phase-1A/units/unit2/README.md

-# LMTD Phase One - Unit One - Python
+# LMTD Phase One - Unit Two - Python
 Understanding the Python programming language

 ## Introduction to Python (from [Real Python](https://realpython.com))